 Getting on the bike one more time is exactly as the saying goes ‘you never forget how to ride a bike’.
 While this rings true and the bike handles as perfectly as before, the sheer speed at which you steam down a hill only to explode in a burst of pixel confetti and your ragdoll body forever disfigured is exhilarating.

-Lonely Mountains Downhill Eldfjall Island DLC - Jordan
+Lonely Mountains: Downhill DLC

-Jordan, Mike.
+Jordan.
 Source: PR

 For someone who loves the title so much, I sure as hell suck arse and hit the dirt more times than I care to admit, but thankfully, there’s the instant respawn button (on rapid-fire), so you can perfect your lines and get the best times.
 Well, that’s the theory.